Hither Green: Rail

 Hither Green railway station serves the area with services to London Charing Cross and to London Cannon Street both via Lewisham and as part of a loop service via both Sidcup and Woolwich Arsenal.
 There are also services to Orpington, Sevenoaks via Orpington and to Gravesend via Sidcup.
+Hither Green railway station also lies upon the Prime Meridian.

 Buses

 Hither Green is also served by several Transport for London bus services that connect it with areas including Lewisham, Eltham, Catford, Sidcup, New Cross, Canada Water and Crystal Palace.